Table of content

 To ensure the quality and safety of a product, particle size analysis is essential.
 Large particles or aggregates may cause issues including poor flow characteristics, equipment fouling, irregular dosage, or decreased bioavailability.
 Particle size analysis allows producers to find and remove overly large or undersized particles, guaranteeing that the product satisfies quality requirements and doesn't endanger patient safety.

 In the pharmaceutical business, particle size analysis is frequently mandated by regulations.
 The United States Pharmacopoeia (USP) and the European Pharmacopoeia (EP) both have particular criteria and recommendations for particle size analysis.
 To prove that pharmaceutical goods are high-quality, reliable, and safe, compliance with these requirements is required.

 In conclusion, particle size analysis is essential for pharmaceutical quality control to improve medicine formulations, guarantee consistency in the content, increase product stability, and adhere to legal criteria.
-Pharmaceutical businesses can maintain product quality, performance, and safety by precisely measuring particle size characteristics, which ultimately benefits patients by supplying effective and dependable treatments. ipvPClass by ImageProVision is an advanced particle size analyser which renders analysis with speed, convenience and accuracy.
+Pharmaceutical businesses can maintain product quality, performance, and safety by precisely measuring particle size characteristics, which ultimately benefits patients by supplying effective and dependable treatments. ipvPClass by ImageProVision is an advanced particle size analyzer that renders analysis with speed, convenience, and accuracy.